lati111/laravel_datatables/readme.md

 To add a new row to your item, you simply need to call the `addNewItem()` method on your dataprovider and it should be automatically added, creating it's item through `createNewItem()`.
 If you would like to add defaults for certain fields, you can do so by passing an associative array to the `newItemData` property, in the same format as your data would be during loading.
 If the `data-identifier-key` property is set, the value of the `data-new-item-identifier` attribute will be used in place of the identifier.
 By default the value of `data-new-item-identifier` is `new_data_item`.

+#### Using readonly mode
+The dataprovider comes built in with a readonly switch.
+This can be enabled or disabled through the `enableReadonlyMode()` or `disableReadonlyMode()` methods.
+When in readonly mode the dataprovider will get the class 'datalist-readonly', all elements with the 'data-item-readonly-sensitive' class will be set to readonly or disabled depending on the element type.
+Elements that also have the 'hidden-when-readonly' class will also be hidden from the user as long as this mode is enabled.
+When disabling this mode all the elements set to readonly will be returned to that normal state.
+Note that if they were readonly before this mode was toggled on, they will still be readonly after it has been disabled.

 #### Using filtering
 The dataproviders also contain a dynamic filtering system, and support for that has been built into the receivers as well.
 You may add your own filters by implementing them through `getFilters()`.
 By default the option for filter checkboxes is also built in.
 If a checkbox has the `{dataproviderID}-filter-checkbox` class, where dataproviderID is the ID of the dataprovider, it will be automatically added as a filter.
 The `name` attribute must match the name of the filter you want to use.
 To declare what should be filtered on, you can add the following attributes: